jessmed/k8s_project/README.md

 # k8s_project

+## DEVELOPMENT BRANCH
+This branch has been created from the main branch, ant it´s going to be the branch where we´re going to develop de project.

+## ABSTRACT
 In this project i will be testing some new technologies i am learning about.
 It will be a dummy project making some basic tests.
 The main idea is to set up the following points: